 Because the amounts of water and food change in your gut, your body weight can change daily.
 While knowledge is power, some people find that tracking their weight AND blood glucose becomes too much of a mind game.

 Some people love all the data and find daily weighing keeps them accountable.
 However, others find the data is too much.
 It’s easy to overthink the day-to-day fluctuations, leading to burnout.

 So, tracking your weight each morning to see the trends is ideal.
 But if you find this challenging, you only need to log your weight once per week to ensure you are making progress over time.

 3.4 How Often Should I Measure My Waist?

-As shown in the chart below, a waist-to-height ratio of less than 0.5 indicates that your metabolic health is optimal.
-Your waist measurement doesn’t change quickly, so you only need to measure it weekly.
+As shown in the chart below, a waist-to-height ratio of less than 0.5 indicates optimal metabolic health.
 We recommend you track your waist circumference each week on Sundays.

 Measure your waist just above your belly button at the narrowest point of your abdomen, in line with your elbows.
 The precise location and whether or not you choose to suck in your gut or let it all hang out don’t matter too much.
 Given that our goal is to track long-term progress, all that matters is that you measure consistently.